-Its objectives are to increase understanding of contemporary dynamic in East Africa, to contribute to disseminating knowledge in social sciences, to provide training in research for French and East African students, and to strengthen institutional partnership and collaborations between French and East African academic and research institutions.
+Its objectives are to increase understanding of contemporary dynamic in East Africa, contribute to disseminating knowledge in social sciences, provide training in research for French and East African students, and strengthen institutional partnership and collaborations between French and East African academic and research institutions.

 IFRA has a well-established capacity to conduct expertise in social sciences, notably sociodemographic studies, studies on the living conditions and households’ resource management, studies on new consumption, or urban mapping (access to water).